 You can attend clinical supervision on a one-to-one basis, come for face to face meetings or receive supervision online.
 If you are interested in receiving supervision with others, you can join a supervision couple or supervision group.
 All options are available for supervisees.
 Some supervises attend both one-to-one and a group to experience the different environments.
 I provide both face-to-face and online supervision.
 Online supervision might be an option for supervisees who are based outside Norwich.
 Why not call me to discuss what might suit you best?
 Also see my article on considering group supervision here.

-I believe its important to feel comfortable and have a natural professional relationship with your supervisor so that you can be yourself.
+I believe it's important to feel comfortable and have a natural professional relationship with me as your supervisor so that you can be yourself.
 Share what you need to share about your work and practice, in the interest of your clients.
 This I believe is an essential requirement of good supervision.
-A relationship with your supervisor that means you feel comfortable and can be yourself.
+A relationship with me as your supervisor that means you feel comfortable and can be yourself.

 From the outset it is important to me that we agree what our expectations are from each other.
 We will discuss and agree what you can expect from me in supervision and what can be expected from you.
 We will maintain an open and congruent communication with each other in the interest of professional best practice.

-I am a UKCP accredited psychotherapist, BACP accredited counsellor, qualified supervisor, trainer and examiner.
-I am endorsed by UKATA as Provisional Teaching and Supervising Transactional Analyst (PTSTA).
+I have many years experience as a clinical supervisor within private practice, clinic and organisational settings.
+I am a UKCP accredited psychotherapist, BACP senior accredited counsellor, UKCP accredited supervisor, qualified teacher, trainer and examiner.
+I am endorsed by UKATA and the ITAA as Teaching and Supervising Transactional Analyst psychotherapist (TSTA).
 I work and supervise as an integrative psychotherapist using a relational approach.
 I build on my experience as a transactional analyst psychotherapist and humanistic counsellor.
 I teach and assess counselling and psychotherapy at several Higher Education colleges.
 I am trained and experienced in working online as well as face to face.

 I believe that we all have the drive to continue to grow professionally over time.
 Together we can work alongside each other and you can continue to develop from your evolving professional practice.